 Welcome to my review of “Quinsey Wolfe’s Glass Vault“ by Candace Robinson.
 You’ve heard me mention this novel before since I did the cover reveal, but this time around, you actually get to know my full spoiler-free and spoiler opinion.

-Quinsey Wolfe’s Glass Vault is a urban fantasy horror novel.
+Quinsey Wolfe’s Glass Vault is an urban fantasy horror novel.
 It has also been categorized as young adult, but a few spots can get gory and visual, so I personally would read at your own discretion age wise.
 If it’s for “young adult”, it’s not for your young teen.
-This is the first book of what I hope to be many more in the series, considering there was a well done cliffhanger at the end.
+This is the first book of a duology (see my review for Bride of Glass here) and ends with a well-done cliffhanger.
 She definitely left me wanting more.

 I had a few ups and downs with this novel but overall, I absolutely loved it.
 I gave it a 5-star review on Goodreads but my review is more of a 4.8 star.
-I loved the character development, but the best part of this novel was definitely the world building and plot.
+The character development was amazing, but the best part of this novel was definitely the world building and plot.
 Classic fairytales we all know and love are given gruesome twists.
 Horrors of our own history are relived.
-Only a couple points did I feel like we were at a stall, but then she’d pick it up with more horror aspect or even just a twist that you wouldn’t necessarily expect.
+Only a couple points did I feel like we were in a stall, but then she’d pick it up with more horror aspect or even just a twist that you wouldn’t necessarily expect.
 Being her first novel, I cannot wait to see how her writing develops and what is to come in this world she’s created!
-Keep it up Candace!
+Keep it up, Candace!

 I love love love the concept of jumping display to display.
-That is definitely not for the feint of heart.
+That is definitely not for the faint of heart though.
 It’s just so sad to think … how many of those characters in the portraits are actually from past encounters with Quinsey Wolfe?
 Did each display just start off with Quinsey killing people and making “art”?